docker-mailserver/docker-mailserver/docs/content/examples/use-cases/external-relay-only-mailserver.md

     - A _public server_ with a static IP, like many VPS providers offer.
 It will only relay mail to DMS, no mail is stored on this system.
     - A _private server_ (eg: a local system at home) that will run DMS.
     - Both servers are connected to the same network via a VPN (_optional convenience for trust via the `mynetworks` setting_).

-We will assume below that the VPN is setup on `192.168.2.0/24`, with the _public server_ using `192.168.2.2` and the _private server_ using `192.168.2.3`.
+    The guide below will assume the VPN is setup on `192.168.2.0/24` with:

+    - The _public server_ using `192.168.2.2`.
+    - The _private server_ using `192.168.2.3`.

 The goal of this guide is to configure a _public server_ that can receive inbound mail and relay that over to DMS on a _private server_, which can likewise submit mail outbound through a _public server_ or service.

-The primary motivation is keep your mail storage private, instead of storing unencrypted on a VPS host disk.
+The primary motivation is to keep your mail storage private, instead of storing unencrypted on a VPS host disk.

 ## DNS setup

 Follow our [standard guidance][docs::usage-dns-setup] for DNS setup.

+Set your A, MX and PTR records for the _public server_ as if it were running DMS.

 !!! example "DNZ Zone file example"

+    For this guide we assume DNS is configured with:

     - A public reachable IP address of `11.22.33.44`
-    - Mail for `@example.com` addreses has an MX record to `mail.example.com` which resolves to that _public server_ IP.
+    - Mail for `@example.com` addresses should have an MX record to `mail.example.com` which A record then resolves to the IP of your _public server_.
-    - Set your A, MX and PTR records for the _public server_ as if it were running DMS.

     ```txt
     $ORIGIN example.com
-    @     IN  A      123.123.123.123
+    @     IN  A      11.22.33.44
-    mail  IN  A      123.123.123.123
+    mail  IN  A      11.22.33.44

     ; mail server for example.com
     @     IN  MX  10 mail.example.com.